 Nintendo Switch: A true hybrid

 The hardware on this little device is really quite groundbreaking.
-Never before in the history of gaming have we had something that could Switch from being a complete TV console to providing those same games in handheld mode.
-The Switch is compact and stows away nicely in a bag, so you really can play it anywhere.
+Never before in the history of gaming have we had something that could switch from being a complete TV console to providing those same games in handheld mode.
+Just like the original Switch, the new Nintendo Switch V2 is compact and stows away nicely in a bag, so you really can play it anywhere.

 A great console for just about everyone